Convert Cubic feet per minute to Cubic meters per second

 When do you need to convert between Cubic feet per minute and Cubic meters per second?

-The SI unit of volumetric flow rate — the volume of fluid passing a given point per unit time.
+The SI unit of volumetric flow rate (ISO 80000-4 §4-30) — the volume of fluid passing a fixed cross-section per unit time.
 Cubic foot per minute and Cubic meter per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.